spara/condaR/README.md

 ## Constructor Basics

 Constructor uses a YAML file to configure the build.
 The default file name for the configuration file is `construct.yaml` The only mandatory elements are the name and version, but to create an environment you will need to specify the channels and the packages to be installed.
-This is an example file that creates an installer with just pythong and conda:
+This is an example file that creates an installer with just python and conda:
 ```
 name: myBase
 version: 0.1